shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/set-the-auction-timeout-for-android.md

 ---
 title : Set the Auction Timeout for Android description : The setAuctionTimeout property defines the time period, in milliseconds, to wait for a bidder to respond to a bid request.
-Learn how bid request would fail if the bidder fails to respond within the value set for the time out period.
+Learn how bid request would fail if the bidder fails to respond within the value set for the time out period. ms.custom: ios-sdk ms.custom: android-sdk
 ---